postlund/pyatv/docs/documentation/protocols.md

 As stated earlier, we must already know if a tag is a "container" (that contains other TLVs) or not.
 It cannot easily be seen on the data itself.
-A container usually has more resemblance to an array than a dictionary since multiple TLVs with the same key often occurs.
+A container usually has more resemblance to an array than a dictionary since multiple TLVs with the same key often occur.

-All tags currently known by pyatv is defined in `pyatv.dmap.tag_definitions`.
+All tags currently known by pyatv are defined in `pyatv.dmap.tag_definitions`.

 ## Decoding Example